Heartland Harmony

 • Split your class with another student.

-• Stay on site in our affordable accommodations to avoid expensive hotels, bnbs, and restaurant costs during your stay.
+• Stay on site to avoid expensive hotels, bnbs, and take-out costs during your stay.

 • Use a payment plan to cover tuition in installments.

-• Ask for or part of lessons as a birthday or holiday gift from family members who may have more financial stability.
+• Ask for lessons as a gift from family members who may have more financial stability.

 • Design a course with shorter instruction days and more independent studio work.